HusenjanDev/Quartz/content/Documents/0017 Microsoft Defender XDR Implementing Monitoring Highly Privileged Accounts.md

 | where TimeGenerated > ago(2h)
 ```

 The query is getting all the events that has occurred on users `husenjan-admin` and `john-admin`.
 It's then filtering out the data where the actions where performed by `MSOL` and `NT AUTHORITY\ANONYMOUS LOGON` because these are expected behaviors.
 It's then getting all log data which has event id of 4723 and 4738.
-Using Event IDs we can notify ourselves when a change occurs on a highly privileged account.
 Now since we are familiar with KQL query let's implement custom detection rule through Microsoft Defender Portal.

 1. Go to Microsoft Defender -> Investigation and Response -> Advanced Hunting.
     ![[0000 Microsoft-Defender-XDR-Monitoring-Highly-Privileged-Accounts-01.png]]